AndyYangjd/data_fuse_demo/README.md

 - tranform_matrix.csv: the out-put of geometry_transform.cpp
 - result_json: the out-put of detect.py ,image detection coordinate
 - image_detection_result: image detection results

+## Contributors
+- Andy.Yang: process the data of radar
+- Cheng Shuhui: process the data of images